prinx/txtpay-php/README.md

 })->process();
 ```

 The Callback class implements the [fluent interface](https://wikipedia.org/wiki/Fluent_interface).
-You can chain the `on`, `success`, `failure` methods (in any order).
+You can chain most of its methods (like the `on`, `success`, `failure` methods), in any order.

-The callback will be run in the order they were registered.
+The callbacks will be run in the order they were registered.

 ### The payload